 There are healthy options available for those battling with Cardiovascular Disease.
-By changing your eating habits, reducing stress levels and frequently exercising are all ways you can control inflammation, that is beneficial for treating and avoiding Cardiovascular Disease.
+Changing your eating habits, reducing stress levels and frequently exercising are all ways you can control inflammation, which is beneficial for treating and avoiding Cardiovascular Disease.

 Not every person who has Cardiovascular Disease even knows it — particularly individuals who are in the beginning stages.
 A few side effects of Cardiovascular Disease can be noticeable, however, a person can have this illness and experience no signs at all or just slight signs.
 These are some of the symptoms that can occur:

 At the Center of Natural Medical Solutions, we provide a comprehensive and multidisciplinary approach to preventing heart disease and reducing risk factors for clients with a family history of heart disease or a diagnosis of high cholesterol, diabetes or hypertension.
 It complements and supports standard medical therapies for the treatment of heart disease.
 Dr. Ravello will get to the root of an individual that has Cardiovascular Disease by incorporating a change in their diet and nutrition, administering a food allergy test and doing a treatment plan by giving the body what it needs to heal itself.
 Give us a call today at (770) 674-6311 to schedule an appointment.Book Appointment Today